-From late June to early July, Cook Forest’s rhododendron and mountain laurel bloom a spectacular display for spring travelers.
+From late June to early July, Cook Forest’s rhododendron and mountain laurel bloom a spectacular display for summer travelers.

 The slightly pink and white clumps of flowers are visible along River Road, a meandering road that follows the Clarion River upstream for miles.
 Our favorite way to enjoy this roadside display is by bicycle.
 Plan on bringing your own bike and venture out early in the morning to experience the most peaceful ride.